 Volunteers nationwide perform extraordinary service in support of their opera guilds, leagues, companies and opera in general.
-These volunteers are honored and their work acknowledged in a variety of ways.
 Opera Volunteers International itself created the BRAVO Award to pay tribute to individuals who make outstanding and unusual contributions in service to OVI.

 OVI Board member and Resources Chair Rose Betty Williams asked, “What does your support group do to honor its volunteers”?